awkless/cocoboy/CONTRIBUTING.md

       transferring ownership to a callee with parameters and return types.
       Otherwise, pass by pointer to indicate that the caller is not transferring ownership with parameters and return types.
+    - Do not use references with smart pointers unless you really have no other choice.
 - All header files must have an include guard that is named by the current namespace the code belongs too, then the name of the header file itself, e.g., `COCOBOY_CORE_MEMORY_HPP` signifies that the header file belongs to namespace